 - Beavis And Butthead had the episode "Going Down".
 The episode could be seen as the grand finale, and that have not been redone new episodes and ended with this latter.

-- Scooby Doo Mystery Incorporated ends with the episode "Come Undone", where the gang finds Nibiru sealed in his crystal sarcophagus and Professor Pericles frees him.
-The two of them merge and go One-Winged Angel, destroying Crystal Cove and devouring its inhabitants, threatening to do so to the rest of the universe if not stopped, but Scooby musters the courage to destroy Nibiru by throwing the Heart of the Jaguar into the sarcophagus, which not only destroys Nibiru but also makes it so that he never existed in the first place, so all the casualties caused by him are reversed and everyone in Crystal Cove is leading a better life than they did in the original timeline since they were never affected by his influence.
+- Scooby-Doo!
+Mystery Incorporated ends with the episode "Come Undone", where the gang finds the Nibiru Entity sealed in its crystal sarcophagus and Professor Pericles frees it.
+The two of them merge and go One-Winged Angel, destroying Crystal Cove and devouring its inhabitants, threatening to do so to the rest of the universe if not stopped, but Scooby musters the courage to destroy the entity by throwing the Heart of the Jaguar into the sarcophagus, which not only destroys the entity but also makes it so that it never existed in the first place, so all the casualties caused by it are reversed and everyone in Crystal Cove is leading a better life than they did in the original timeline since they were never affected by its influence.
 With no more mysteries to solve in Crystal Cove, the gang gets a CD from a timeline-hopping professor inviting them to a semester at his school where there are mysteries for them to solve.